4teamwork/ftw.builder/README.rst

 Usage
 -----

-Setup builder session in your testcase
+Setup builder session in your testcase:

 .. code:: python